ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 |    7    | GPIO 15 = pin 20| GPIO 13 = pin 17|

-Connect your feedback devices using breadboard jumper wires: one to one of the RPP ground pins (pin 3, 8, 13 or 18) and either a male or female jumper wire to the appropriate pin for the contact channel.
+Connect your feedback devices using breadboard jumper wires: one to one of the RPP ground pins (pin 3, 8, 13, 18, 23, 28, 33 or 38) and either a male or female jumper wire to the appropriate pin for the contact channel.
+The image above shows 4 current sensors attached through a Joy-IT board as contacts 0-3.

 **The feedback voltage levels should be at logic levels around 5V.
 Track voltages (~18V) will damage or destroy the RPP and CAN board.